 - Breaking News Travel More focused on mass transportation updates, Breaking News Travel keeps you current on large scale airport and train issues that could impact your journey.

 - NBC News Travel Covering the woes and wonders of all things related to travel, NBC News Travel is a knowledgeable source on issues in the sky and on the ground.
 Giving them a follow will show you how you to stay safe in all aspects of travel.

 - Department of State Frequent international traveler?
 Keep up-to-date on related travel and safety warnings around the globe by following the U.S. Department of State.

 - etravelsafety Security measures, travel precautions on international locations, and airport safety tips encompass some of the many different pieces of advice etravelsafety offers to its followers.

-> And one additional suggestion: @Joe_Cronin_Jr an expert in international health and travel insurance (as well as our CEO, Joe Cronin) Our team is building a better resource for world travelers to buy insurance (InternationalInsurance.com / @IntInsurance) .
+And one additional suggestion: @Joe_Cronin_Jr an expert in international health insurance (as well as our CEO, Joe Cronin) Our team is building a better resource for world nomads to buy insurance (InternationalInsurance.com / @IntInsurance) .
 Our mission is to educate consumers on the value of travel insurance and provide a resource for them to research, compare and purchase plans for their international trip.

 We are always working to find great ways for you to enjoy a safe journey.
 One of the best ways to learn about the latest trends in travel is to take to Twitter.
 Some of the most fascinating travel journalists in the world are active on this fast-paced social media site, and you can get “up to the minute” information on your favorite destinations.
 Let’s look at some of the Twitter travel feeds that we recommend.

 - TheTravelCamel – Shane Dallas is TheTravelCamel, whose feed is dedicated to dangerous destinations for seasoned travelers.
 Based in the United Arab Emirates, Dallas brings decades of experience as a speaker and adventurer to his feed.